What is an Arc Flash?

 Arc Flash = Explosion

-That little spark at 110 volts becomes huge at higher voltage, especially above 220 volts, producing what is known as an Arc Flash, or an electrical explosion.
+That little spark at 110 volts becomes huge at higher voltages, especially above 220 volts, an Arc Flash, or an electrical explosion.

 The Federal Agency NIOSH is concerned with Arc Flashes

 Not just an insignificant spark, an arc flash - or electrical explosion - is a short lightning bolt.
-Producing one is an definite "Do-Not-Try-This-At-Home."
+Producing one is a definite "Do-Not-Try-This-At-Home."

-Lower voltages, like 110 volts, usually require physical contact with the conductors to complete the circuit; but especially higher than 220 volts, the air surrounding the conductors becomes ionized: the higher the voltage, the greater the ionization - and the greater distance the arc flash can jump out.
+Lower voltages, like 110 volts, usually require physical contact with the conductors to complete the circuit; but especially above 220 volts, the air surrounding the conductors becomes ionized: the higher the voltage, the greater the ionization - and the greater distance the arc flash can jump out.

 Electrical current jumps the gap between exposed copper to the screwdriver through ionized air, and in a "flash", that current will further ionize the air to conduct even more current.

 Intuitively, after looking at the 400 amp main breaker, one would think the current inside the electrical cabinet is limited to 400 amps.

 The letter I stands for Current